wasserth/TotalSegmentator/resources/improvements_in_v2.md

 * example code for converting to nnU-Net format
 * example code for evaluation
 * same subjects as in v1 for training and validation (we did not publish the additional subjects we used for TotalSegmentator v2 training)
-* a few more subjects as in v1 for testing
+* a few more subjects than in v1 for testing
 * NOTE: labels for additional tasks are not included

-## Speed improvements
-* when using the option `--roi_subset` first a very low resolution model is run (very fast runtime) to locate the rois you have specified.
-Then the image is cropped to this region and the full resolution model is run.
-This can save a lot of runtime and memory especially on CPU. (e.g. in a fully body CT image you are only interested in the left kidney.
-By using `--roi_subset left_kidney` the runtime on GPU is 5x faster and on CPU 32x faster.
-Memory consumption is 40% lower.)